samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

-## Step 1: Download and the x dotnet tool
+## Step 1: Install the x dotnet tool

 First we want to install the [x dotnet tool](/dotnet-tool)